How to Achieve a Positive Body Image

 Most people don’t even question their painful body images.
 They question the food they eat, the shape and size of their bodies, the image they see in the mirror and even their exercise habits - but not how they speak to themselves.

-If you want to know at what particular moment you went from being a carefree child to someone who began to judging their body, ask yourself these questions, which were taken from Psychotherapist, Andrea Wachter who inspired this article and explores the topic of body image and self-love so eloquently:
+If you want to know at what particular moment you went from being a carefree child to someone who began to judge their body, ask yourself these questions, which were taken from Psychotherapist, Andrea Wachter who inspired this article and explores the topic of body image and self-love so eloquently:

 - Did you witness someone else being unkind to their body when you were young?
 Did you pick up this behaviour?

 - Were you ever abused and consciously or unconsciously blamed your body rather than your perpetrator?